 It doesn’t necessarily cost anything to issue the Declaration of Compliance itself.
 However, as lab testing is often required when issuing a DoC, it means you need to factor in that cost.

 You can also hire a consultant to draft a Declaration of Compliance for you.
-You should expect to pay at least 500 EUR per issued declaration.
+This can cost around 500 EUR per declaration.

-Can I get a DoC from the manufacturer?
+Can I get a Declaration of Compliance from the manufacturer?

 What can happen if I don’t have a Declaration of Compliance?